Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It seems like you're referencing a code or file operation, but it doesn't contain translatable text.
-If you have specific text you'd like me to translate into Japanese and add emojis to, please provide that text, and I'll be happy to help! 😊
+It looks like you provided a file descriptor rather than text to translate.
+Could you please provide the actual text you would like translated into Japanese?
+Once you do, I'll be happy to help! 😊